-As the blood collects, the vein distends, and grows larger and more tortuous.
+As the blood collects, the vein distends and grows larger and more tortuous.
 Venous enlargement is a result of the abnormal release of growth factors from the damaged vein walls.
-This is the origin of a varicosity in a vein.
+This is the origin of varicosity in a vein.

-The thin vein walls mean that when blood pools within them, they stretch unduly.
+The thin vein walls indicate that when blood pools within them, they stretch unduly.
 This causes the flaps of the valves to pull apart, causing even normal valves to become incompetent, or leaky.
-Blood thus moves backwards through the valves, pooling in the distal segment of the affected vein.
+The blood thus moves backward through the valves, pooling in the distal segment of the affected vein.

 Many factors increase the risk of developing varicose veins.
 These include: